-With the number of riders in the zone set to double, many more of us will need to consider the environmental impact of our vehicles and the impact high emissions can have on your pocket.
+With the number of riders in the zone set to double and many Londoners reconsidering transport options or limiting the amount they drive in the zone, many more of us will need to consider the environmental impact of our vehicles and the impact high emissions can have on your pocket.

-Alongside getting the right insurance cover for your motorbike, there’s a growing need to arm yourself with the facts about emissions zones and related charges before you start riding.
+Alongside getting the right insurance cover for your motorbike – whether it’s an electric motorcycle or a petrol or diesel-fuelled bike – there’s a growing need to arm yourself with the facts about emissions zones and related charges before you start riding.

 The information in this blog is subject to change, but was correct at the time of writing on Tuesday 10th October 2023.